Microsoft/MCW-SAP-NetWeaver-on-Azure/Whiteboard design session/WDS trainer guide - SAP NetWeaver on Azure.md

 *Azure VM Design tips*

-Use the following tips and key considerations to design Azure VM to run the most mission critical SAP with extra large SAP database on Azure.
+Use the following tips and key considerations to design Azure VM to run the most mission critical SAP with extra-large SAP database on Azure.

 -   Use certified Azure VM types, especially for Production (M Series VM are certified for both Any DB and HANA).